riscv-non-isa/riscv-c-api-doc/riscv-c-api.md

 | `uint32_t __riscv_sm4ed(uint32_t rs1, uint32_t rs2, const int bs);`     | `sm4ed`       | Zksed             | `bs`=[0..3] |
 | `uint32_t __riscv_sm4ks(uint32_t rs1, uint32_t rs2, const int bs);`     | `sm4ks`       | Zksed             | `bs`=[0..3] |

-### Cryptography Intrinsics Implementation Guarantees

-The `riscv_crypto.h` can implement the intrinsics in many ways (early implementations used inline assembler).
-Builtin mapping is a compiler and system specific issue.

-Due to the data-independent latency ("constant time") assertions of the `Zkt` extension, the header file or the compiler can't use table lookups, conditional branching, etc., when implementing crypto intrinsics.
-In production (cryptographic implementations), the execution latency of all cryptography intrinsics must be independent of input values.

 ## Constraints on Operands of Inline Assembly Statements

 This section lists operand constraints that can be used with inline assembly